Phrancis/StackExchangeDataToMicrosoftSQLServer/SQLScripts/1-Preparing-the-database/README.md

 After it is done, it will display a table like this where you can see the added data.
 The `SiteDirectory` column to the right should match the folder names where your XML data is.

 <img src="https://i.imgur.com/wD7zTwd.png" />

+---

+#2.
+Loading and parsing XML data

+Proceed to the folder called `2-Loading-and-parsing-XML-data` for further instructions.